-The data analysis technique used in this study uses partial least squares (PLS), which is a Multivariate Analysis in the second generation using structural equation modeling (Structural Equation Model/SEM).
+The data analysis technique used in this study is using Partial Least Square (PLS) which is a Multivariate Analysis in the second generation using structural equation modeling (Structural Equation Model/SEM).

 4. Result and Discussion

 4.1 Measurement Model (Outer Model)